nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/index.rst

 ---------------

 This guide will present the main requirements and steps to follow in order to create a Document using Github and ReadtheDocs.
 With this you would be able to craete pdf, html or/and epub version of your document.
-It will all be conected to your github repository.
+It will all be conected to your Github repository.
 Read the Docs simplifies software documentation by building, versioning, and hosting of your docs, automatically.
 Think of it as Continuous Documentation.

 Requirements